ctessum/dsf/manuscript.md

 This framework—provisionally called the Distributed Science Frameowork (DSF)—acts as both a publisher and funder of science.
 This framework would contain a monetary credit system, where users could gain credits by providing scientific reviews, and could spend credits to publish and download articles.
 The cost to publish or download an article would be comparable to the compensation for providing a review, giving users the option of participating in the system without having to pay money.
-Critically, the framework would also include a funding mechanism, where scientific funding organizations and philanthropists could contribute credits which would be distributed among authors according to the quality of their previously contributed articles.
+Critically, the framework would also include a funding mechanism, where scientific funding organizations and philanthropists could contribute funds which would be distributed among authors according to the quality of their previously contributed articles.
 This would both provide a distributed, flexible means of funding science and a financial incentive for new users to overcome network effects inherent to established publishers.